 We appreciate the lack of crowds—sometimes having a destination almost entirely to ourselves.
-This time of year, the Internet is filled with travel articles on the best fall travel destinations.
+In September and October, the Internet is filled with travel articles on the best fall travel destinations.
+Here are ours.

 Our favorite October travel destinations for boomer travelers